1. News

 • Remember that you carry the risk associated with your R&D claim, not your adviser or accountant.

-• HMRC are clamping down on erroneous claims and enquiries into claims are on the rise.
+• HMRC are clamping down on erroneous claims and enquiries have risen from 1% to around 20%.

 HMRC R&D eligibility letter